leontoeides/google_maps/README.md

 the heavy lifting!
 While it's an early release, this crate should work fine as is for most people.

-I created this library because I needed several Google Maps Platform features for a project that I'm working on.
+I created this client library because I needed several Google Maps Platform features for a project that I'm working on.
 So, I've decided to spin my library off into a public crate.
 This is a very small token of gratitude and an attempt to give back to the Rust community.
 I hope it saves someone out there some work.

 ## Example Directions API Request